S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-09-02-Bypass_AMSI_by_manual_modification.md

 ## Whats next?

 This first blog post took much more time than I had initially planned.
 I welcome any feedback and suggestions for further improvement.
+You can reach my via  <a href="https://twitter.com/ShitSecure">Twitter</a>, other channels are linked at the top.

 I´m pretty sure that i will write more posts in the future.